bevyengine/rfcs/rfcs/72-editor.md

 This RFC outlines the foundation for Bevy's editor.
 It describes its basic components and how they will interact with Bevy's engine.
-Following this RFC will result in a minimum viable product Bevy Editor.
+Following this RFC will result in a minimum viable product for the Bevy Editor.

 This RFC does NOT cover the particular user interface (UI) design for the editor.
 Instead, it provides the building blocks for a proper UI design, with a